KhronosGroup/Vulkan-ValidationLayers/docs/synchronization.md

 Color attachment use is controlled by the fragment shader output declarations and `VkPipelineRasterizationStateCreateInfo::rasterizerDiscardEnable`.
 Fragment shader output variables with Location decorations correspond to the pColorAttachments index for the current subpass.
 The renderArea portion of these attachments is treated as stage/access SYNC_COLOR_ATTACHMENT_OUTPUT_COLOR_ATTACHMENT_WRITE, unless `rasterizerDiscardEnable `is true -- in which case a operations on color attachments result in no memory accesses.

-**TODO/KNOWN LIMITATION:** Memory access checks not suppressed for  VK_CULL_MODE_FRONT_AND_BACK -- would need to ensure we have sufficient information to know TOPOLOGY being emitted to rasterization fixed function state. \
+**TODO/KNOWN LIMITATION:** Memory access checks not suppressed for  VK_CULL_MODE_FRONT_AND_BACK -- would need to ensure we have sufficient information to know TOPOLOGY being emitted to rasterization fixed function state.

 **TODO/KNOWN LIMITATION: **First phase does not include component granularity access tracking.

 > Designer’s note.
-Given the “inmost loop” nature of component read/write enable, it is likely the performance and memory use will be unacceptable unless the “Idealized” encoding changes the apparent memory organization of components to be at least just above the x, y, and z dimensions, s.t. the effective “run-length-compression” of the range maps is not lost.
+Given the “inmost loop” nature of component read/write enable, it is likely the performance and memory use will be unacceptable unless the opaque range encoding changes the apparent memory organization of components to be at least just above the x, y, and z dimensions, s.t. the effective “run-length-compression” of the range maps is not lost.
 Storing access state byte-by-byte is likely not going to be acceptable.
-Whether this encoding should be adaptive (only present for images with component level information) or globally present in the idealized encoding) is a design detail TBD.
-For broadest application this may mean that non-aliased linear tiling images should also be given an idealized encoding w.r.t. component granularity information.
+Whether this encoding should be adaptive (only present for images with component level information or globally present in the opaque range Synchronization Validation specific encoding) is a design detail TBD.
+For broadest application this may mean that non-aliased linear tiling images should also be given an an validation specific opaque encoding w.r.t. component granularity information.

 ##### Depth/Stencil Attachments